Bilayers and quasi-3D stacks of Jain series fractional quantum Hall states from parton construction: Parton description of the Jain states

 and likewise for the $\nu=2/3$ state,

-In the above Lagrangians, for brevity we have not explicitly written the terms corresponding to the minimal coupling of the parton currents to the external electromagnetic field.
-We may also wish to include Maxwell term(s) for the gluon gauge fields $\mathcal{A}^{(n)}$, but this can effectively be safely ignored because integrating out the gapped partons in the low-energy limit would produce Chern-Simons terms for the gluons, with respect to which the Maxwell terms are irrelevant in the effective theory.
-As such, they may be safely ignored.
+As for the continuum terms corresponding to $H_g$, we see that the electric field term is quadratic and expanding the cosine term (the magnetic field term) to leading order in the variables $\mathcal{A}^{(n)}_{x,i}$ also gives a quadratic term, so we have Maxwell terms for these gauge fields in the continuum (as expected, since the lattice terms were also Maxwell).
+Since integrating out the gapped partons would produce Chern-Simons terms for the dynamics of the gauge fields $\mathcal{A}_{\mu}^{(n)}$, with respect to which the Maxwell terms are irrelevant in the low-energy effective theory, we can safely ignore/drop them at the outset.
 We will later see that in the multilayer situations, this will generally not be the case for the interlayer gauge field that we will introduce later.
+For brevity we have also not explicitly written the terms corresponding to the minimal coupling of the parton currents to the external electromagnetic field.